Ricardosgeral/relier/README.md

     $ sudo ./raspbian-post-install.sh

 Next, you need to get your *json* file with the Google signed credentials.
-First, you need to create a project in the developer console and enable some APIs (follow steps 1 to 4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#)), then, get the *Signed Credential* (follow steps 5 and 6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials)).
+For that, you need to create a project in the developer console and enable some APIs (follow steps 1 to 4 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#)), then, get the *Signed Credential* (follow steps 5 and 6 from these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials)).
 *Copy* your signed credentials, then, do: